fathimakm/learn_security_with-me/README.md

 Implement a plan of action to achieve your organization’s goals and objectives.

 Always consider current risk, threat, and vulnerability trends when using the NIST CSF.

+***
+**Security controls**

+ safeguards designed to reduce specific security risks.
+ They include a wide range of tools that protect assets before, during, and after an event.

+ security controls are technical, operational, and managerial.
+Each type of security control plays a key role in effective information privacy.

+ 1. The principle of least privilege is a security control in which a user is only granted the minimum level of access and authorization required to complete a task or function.

+ * There are three common approaches to auditing user accounts:

+Usage audits

+Privilege audits

+Account change audits